IBM-Cloud/terraform-provider-ibm/website/docs/r/network_vlan.html.markdown

 * `router_hostname` - (Optional, string) The hostname of the primary router associated with the VLAN.
 * `tags` - (Optional, array of strings) Tags associated with the VLAN.
 Permitted characters include: A-Z, 0-9, whitespace, _ (underscore), - (hyphen), . (period), and : (colon).
 All other characters are removed.

+### Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:
+* `delete` - (Defaults to 10 mins) Used when deleting the VLAN.
+There might be some resources(like Virtual Guests) on the VLAN.
+The VLAN delete request is issued once there are no Virtual Guests on the VLAN.

 ## Attribute Reference

 The following attributes are exported: